iterative/vscode-dvc/CONTRIBUTING.md

 ### The demo project

-- It is recommended that you create the project's virtual environment with Python 3.8 as TensorFlow is not yet available for Python 3.9
+- It is recommended that you create the project's virtual environment with Python 3.8 as some dependencies are not yet available for Python 3.9

 - Run `yarn setup:venv` from the monorepo root to automatically setup the Python virtual environment in the demo project